mekanii/ESU/toroidal-core-transformer.md

 This means that for every 1.5 turns on the primary, there should be 1 turn on the secondary.

 ## 3. Core Selection
-Choosing the right core is crucial for transformer efficiency and performance.
-For a small transformer, a toroidal core is a good choice due to its compact size and low electromagnetic interference.
+For high-frequency applications like 81.3 kHz, a suitable core material is essential.
+Ferrite cores are typically used for high-frequency transformers due to their low losses at high frequencies.
-- Core Material:<br>Ferrite or silicon steel are common materials.
-Ferrite is suitable for high-frequency applications, while silicon steel is better for low-frequency applications.
+- Core Material:<br>Ferrite is preferred for high-frequency applications.
 - Core Size:<br>The core size will depend on the power rating of the transformer.
 For small applications, a core with a cross-sectional area of around 1-2 cm² is often sufficient.